Azure-Samples/azure-video-indexer-samples/ARM-Samples/Create-Video-Analyzer/README.md

 2. Fill in the required parameters (see below)
 3. Run the Following Power Shell commands:

-* Create a new Resource group on the same location as your Azure Media Service account, using the [New-AzResourceGroup](https://docs.microsoft.com/en-us/powershell/module/az.resources/new-azresourcegroup) cmdlet.
+* Create a new Resource group on the same location as your Azure Video Analyzer for Media account, using the [New-AzResourceGroup](https://docs.microsoft.com/en-us/powershell/module/az.resources/new-azresourcegroup) cmdlet.

 ```powershell